 Who plans and pays for the bachelorette party?

-The bachelorette party is commonly planned by the Maid of honour and her fellow bridesmaids.
+The bachelorette party is commonly planned by the Maid of honor and her fellow bridesmaids.
 If there are many bridesmaids, it’s best if one or two, or the maid of honor take charge rather than the entire bridal party.
 This is so there are not too many opinions crowding the event.

 A bachelorette party can be an expensive time and it’s very common for the entire group of guests to chip in money to fund it, including covering the bride’s portion of the event.
 If you’re in charge of planning the party, it is a good idea to ask the bride what her expectations are.
 You don’t want to go all out with a trip to las vegas, or book a stripper if the bride just wants a spa day with friends.

 Showers are usually more intimate affairs with around 15-20 people.
 Naturally, this also depends on the bride’s preferences or if the couple is choosing to have a joint shower.
 The bridal shower guest list is not as big as the wedding guest list.
 It is usually for close friends and family, not distant family members.